0Fold0/TownOfImpostors-Reborn/README.md

 <a href="https://discord.gg/xpsKVpUf4T"><p align="center"><img src="https://user-images.githubusercontent.com/78827892/114307643-77e45c00-9ad8-11eb-81a5-44e985616cc5.png" width="300"></a>
 <a href="https://twitter.com/itsAJMix"><img src="https://user-images.githubusercontent.com/78827892/114704193-3a711000-9d1e-11eb-843e-c25ea9cb7488.png" width="300"></p></a>

-<p align="center">We now have a discord server!
-Join the discord server: https://discord.gg/xpsKVpUf4T</p>
+<p align="center">We now will have a discord server where you can find games soon!
-<p align="center">Follow me on twitter: https://twitter.com/itsAJMix</p>

-<p align="center">Town Of Impostors Mod is a modification for Among Us - <b>PC/Windows (Steam)</b>.
+<p align="center">Town Of Impostors: Reborn is a mod for Among Us - <b>PC/Windows (Steam)</b>.
 This mod aims to add new roles, modifiers & abilities to enhance gameplay, while also providing a full range of options to allow for customising and playing games your way.</p>

 <p align="center"><b>Every player in the room must have the mod installed for it to work correctly.
 Please DO NOT play this mod on public lobbies, it is intended for private organised lobbies.</b></p>